-This is where the pop-up socket is the perfect solutions.
+This is where the pop-up socket is the perfect solution.
 In my opinion, it’s an absolute must – you have to have somewhere to plug items into on a kitchen island.
 You’ll most likely be using your island to prep meals and will need to plug in mixers, blenders or other small appliances.

 Most kitchen islands are also used as a social space with seating around them.
-This could be for a friend to chat while you cook, children doing homework or just you sat in the morning with your coffee.
+This could be for a friend to chat with while you cook, for children doing homework or just you sat in the morning with your coffee.
 Whatever the use, you’re going to need some power points to plug in phone chargers, laptops and every other bit of tech you have.

 The other type (and my personal favourite) is the Evoline BackFlip.
-This pop-up socket sits much shallower in your work surface and therefore doesn’t take up space in the cupboard below.
+This pop-up socket sits much shallower on your work surface and therefore doesn’t take up space in the cupboard below.
 You simply push the top of the socket and it will flip over, revealing the sockets and USB point.
 It does cost a little more, but I think it’s a lot more stylish.

-2. Corner storage solution – Le-mans (Kidney bean)
+2. Corner Storage Solution – Le-mans (Kidney bean)

-Corner storage solutions, such as this Le Mans Corner System, are perfect for those difficult to reach corners in the kitchen.
+Corner storage solutions, such as this Le Mans Corner System, are perfect for those difficult-to-reach corners in the kitchen.
 If you’ve ever had one of those corner cabinets that are basically dead space and you don’t know what’s back there, you’ll know exactly what I mean.